KulaniPavithri/fermentors-react-colorifix/README.md

 Assumptions and Improvements

+1. Connected scatter plot multi series graph with tooltip used to visuale data of even properties of fermentation runs on the same graph
-1. Displaying details of fermentation runs, I assumed the event properties and  values, and status of the fermentation run are more sensible to the user
+2. Displaying details of fermentation runs, I assumed the data of event properties, and status of the fermentation run are more sensible to the user
-2. This implementation focused mainly on developing given main functionalities
+3. This implementation focused mainly on developing given main functionalities
-3. User interface design and UX experience can be improved in many ways - pagination, navigation, responsiveness, etc. Due to time constraints I didn't have time to focus on those areas
+4. User interface design and UX experience can be improved in many ways - pagination, navigation, responsiveness, etc. Due to time constraints I didn't have time to focus on those areas